MDelarosa1993/rancid-tomatillos/README.md

 - 🌟 **User Authentication**: Allow users to log in and save their favorite movies.
 - 🌟 **Pagination**: Add pagination or infinite scrolling for larger movie collections.
 - 🌟 **Enhanced Styling**: Improve the UI with animations and a mobile-friendly design.

 ---

-## Deployment

-The backend API is hosted on Heroku, and the React frontend is deployed on Vercel.
-Visit the live app here: [Rancid Tomatillos on Vercel](https://rancid-tomatillos.vercel.app/)

----